MicrosoftDocs/win32/desktop-src/Msi/installer-productelevated.md

-﻿---
+---
-Description: 'The ProductElevated property of the Installer object returns True if the product is managed or False if the product is not managed.' ms.assetid: '8126f5a0-751f-46c3-9014-208e9c2db34c'
+Description: The ProductElevated property of the Installer object returns True if the product is managed or False if the product is not managed. ms.assetid: 8126f5a0-751f-46c3-9014-208e9c2db34c
-title: 'Installer::ProductElevated property'
+title: InstallerProductElevated property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Installer::ProductElevated property